 Rickie Lee Sands ’68 retired from FEMA after 18 years and now spends much of her time volunteering.
 Rickie is active at the Manna on Main Lansdale food bank, serving as adjutant for her VFW post, and teaching/running ranges as part of the BSA Cradle of Liberty Council shooting sports committee.
 Rickie is an an NRA training counselor and a USA Archery Level 2 coach.
 Rickie was recently involved in a group at her church called “Creation Stewards” with the goal of an improved, inclusive society.
 Since her retirement, Rickie is interested in supporting the LGBTQIA community and is hoping that engaging with the DEI Working Group will open the doors for the free exchange of ideas on inclusivity.

 Courtney Stewart ’14

-Courtney Stewart ’14 is chair of the Diversity, Equity and Inclusion Working Group and is currently working in development and fundraising in the nonprofit sector in Philadelphia as well as coaches youth basketball and lacrosse.
+Courtney Stewart ’14 is chair of the Diversity, Equity and Inclusion Working Group and Senior Associate in Communications and Investor Relations at the Reinvestment Fund in Philadelphia.
+Courtney also coaches youth basketball and lacrosse.
 Courtney has been a member of the Graduates of the Last Decade (GOLD) Council and now Ursinus College Alumni Council for several years.
 During her time at UC, she often felt like the only person of color on the lacrosse field and in her courses.
 Courtney is volunteering on the Diversity, Equity and Inclusion Working group because she would like to help change the dialogue and create a more inclusive and diverse active alumni base.